herguad/data_analysis/README.md

 While there seems to be a tendency of movies on Netflix to be shorter in time, only a proper statistical analysis taking into account all relevant variables could yield a meaninful answer to the question whether movies overall have been getting shorter.
 As rergards the question about possible correlations between genres and duration of the movie, the barplot showing mean duration of the movie per genres shows clear differences between all the genres consider in general and specifically between, for example, action movies or dramas, and documentaries or children's movies.

 ## 2. Movie genre
 Moving on with genres in particular, the first cleaning and filtering provides a proper dataset to start analysing the distribution and possible correlations between movie genre and other variables.
-In this case, apart from the 'uncategorized' genre,
+In this case, apart from the 'uncategorized' genre, the 'International Movies' values are also filtered out to avoid vague categories representing only a small proportion of total values.

 - Which genres got the most movies released in different years?